What is the product discovery workshop? Verify the value of your product

 Succumbing to confirmation bias.

-Don't forget validation and experiment are two different things.
+Don't forget that validation and experiments are two different things.
 While validation focuses on verifying the underlying hypotheses and assumptions, experiments test specifically for getting answers and results.

 Example discovery workshop for a tech startup